GOP votes to withdraw from presidential debate panel - NewsBreak

 In a statement released shortly after the vote, RNC Chairwoman Ronna McDaniel said that the GOP would “find newer, better debate platforms to ensure that future nominees are not forced to go through the biased CPD in order to make their case to the American people.”

 “Debates are an important part of the democratic process, and the RNC is committed to free and fair debates,” she said.
-“The Commission on Presidential Debates is biased and has refused to enact simple and commonsense reforms to help ensure fair debates including hosting debates before voting begins and selecting moderators who have never worked for candidates on the debate stage.”White House closer to canceling student debt ‘than ever before’, Schumer says
+“The Commission on Presidential Debates is biased and has refused to enact simple and commonsense reforms to help ensure fair debates including hosting debates before voting begins and selecting moderators who have never worked for candidates on the debate stage.”Tesla CEO Elon Musk offers to buy Twitter

 Thursday’s vote makes good on a threat that the RNC has been holding over the CPD for months.
 In another escalatory step, the RNC warned the commission last month against fundraising off the idea that the next GOP nominee will participate in the 2024 debates.